lmontoya87/liri-node-app/README.md

   my-tweets (will show last 20 tweets and when they were created)

   spotify-this-song '<song name here>' (will show the following information about the song)
-      The song's name
+      The song's name,
-      A preview link of the song from Spotify
+      A preview link of the song from Spotify,
-      The album that the song is from if no song is provided then your program will default to "The Sign" by Ace of Base
+      The album that the song is from, if no song is provided then your program will default to "The Sign" by Ace of Base

   movie-this '<movie name here>' (will show the following information)
-      Title of the movie
+      Title of the movie,
-      Year the movie came out
+      Year the movie came out,
-      IMDB Rating of the movie
+      IMDB Rating of the movie,
-      Country where the movie was produced
+      Country where the movie was produced,
-      Language of the movie
+      Language of the movie,
-      Plot of the movie
+      Plot of the movie,
-      Actors in the movie
+      Actors in the movie,
-      Rotten Tomatoes URL
+      Rotten Tomatoes URL,
       If user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

   do-what-it-says (using the fs Node package - will use random.txt to call one of LIRI's commands.
 It will run spotify-this-song for "I         Want it That Way,")